Universal-Basic-Compute/serenissima/backend/docs/ais.md

 AI citizens are created and managed through the Airtable database:

+### Business Delegation
+**Implementation**: `backend/ais/delegateBusinesses.py`
+**Schedule**: (To be determined, e.g., Daily at a specific time)

+To prevent AI citizens from becoming overly dominant or complex to manage by accumulating too many businesses, this script redistributes businesses if an AI runs more than a set limit (e.g., 10).

+#### Process:
+1. The script identifies AI citizens running more than the `BUSINESS_LIMIT_PER_AI` (e.g., 10) businesses (where `Category` is "business" and the AI is the `RunBy`).
+2. For each "overburdened" AI, businesses beyond the limit are identified for delegation.
+These are sorted by their `Wages` field in ascending order (lowest wage businesses are delegated first).
+3. The script identifies all other AI citizens as potential "delegatees", sorting them by their `Ducats` balance in descending order (wealthier AIs are prioritized to take over businesses).
+4. Businesses are delegated one by one.
+The wealthiest available delegatee AI who is currently running fewer than `BUSINESS_LIMIT_PER_AI` businesses takes over the lowest-wage business from an overburdened AI.
+5. The `RunBy` field of the delegated business is updated in the `BUILDINGS` table.
+6. Notifications are sent to the original AI owner, the new AI owner, and an admin summary is created for `ConsiglioDeiDieci`.

+#### Economic Impact:
+-   Prevents monopolies and encourages a more distributed management of businesses among AI citizens.
+-   Ensures that AI business management remains somewhat balanced.
+-   Simulates a form of economic regulation or natural churn in business ownership.

 ### Price Setting for Produced Goods (Uses Kinos Engine API)

 **Implementation**: `backend/ais/setprices.py`